DavidMcLaughlin208/PixelSorting/docs/index.md

       * Click the "Fixes" button in the top left
       * Select "Re-register DirectShow Filters from K-Lite Pack"
       * Click "Apply & Close"
-* 1GB disk space for executable and libraries

 ### Installation